Sometimes we earn a few cents when you click on a link.

 The bag has four holes and you slide the plastic part into these holes and secure it with a twist tie that is included.

 The next thing to do is peel the plastic off the little block that covers the pheromone.
-Wich is the smell that activates the Japanese beetle reproduction organs.
+Which is the smell that activates the Japanese beetle reproduction organs.

 I had some trouble with that maybe because I ordered it last year in the fall.
-The plastic was hard to peel off and I uses scissors and later use some tape to cover it up.
+The plastic was hard to peel off and I used scissors and later used some tape to cover it up.

-Now peel off the cover from the pheromone and attached it to the lower part of the plastic square.
+Now peel off the cover from the pheromone and attach it to the lower part of the plastic square.

 The Result

-A great solution to kill Japenese beetles for under $10.00
+A great solution to kill Japanese beetles for under $10.00

 “I looked at it after about 1 day and found literally hundreds of Japanese beetles in the bag.”